 Safety Culture Improvement Project.
 During FY 2008, DOE and its contractors established a jointly sponsored task team to develop tools for assessing and improving the safety culture of the federal and contractor workforces.
 The initial effort is intended to focus on improving leadership, workforce engagement, and organizational learning.

 Improvements in these areas will significantly contribute to improving the implementation of integrated safety management as well as other functional areas related to safety at defense nuclear facilities.
-The Board has been closely observing the team's efforts and will continue to evaluate and encourage this effort as it continues to mature.
+The Board has been already absorbing the team's efforts and will continue to evaluate and anaeyrous this effort as it continues to closely observing the team's efforts and will continue to evaluate and encourage this effort as it continues to mature.